qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/VISOR.md

 ```

 However, VISOR is not 0-based, the BED file is not a true BED file!
+VISOR BED is VCF style!
 So to convert VCF to VISOR BED-like file, the tips is
-insertion point unchanged, start unchanged, end point unchanged
+insertion point unchanged, start unchanged, end point unchanged, nothing needs to be changed!
 This is really convenient, but you have to aware that VISOR BED is a fake BED.

 ### 2.2 Generate simulated genome with Hack mode (random SVs) in two haplotype (so all SVs will be 1/0 or 0/1 or 1/1)